 Companies more traditionally associated with software and Internet services have also been involved in quantum computing research for a decade or more.
 Microsoft has several efforts, dating back to 2005.
 The Station Q team in Santa Barbara is researching a way of organizing matter such that quantum information is preserved indefinitely even without active error correction.
 The QuArC group in Redmond, headed by Krysta Svore, is developing software tools for programming and simulating quantum computers, as well as studying quantum chemistry and other algorithms.
 They also have an ongoing interest in evaluating D-Wave’s machines and researching adiabatic quantum computing.

 Google made a big splash in quantum computing by teaming with NASA to acquire one of the first D-Wave machines in 2013, ostensibly to work on quantum artificial intelligence.
 It has maintained a steady presence in this area for years, and followed on by hiring John Martinis and his team away from UC Santa Barbara.
-In June 2017, Google announced that it is testing a 20-qubit superconducting chip, and expects to have a 49-qubit system by the end of the year.
+In June 2017, Google announced that it is testing a 20-qubit superconducting chip.

 In addition to these well-known giants, important but smaller technology companies that often develop specialized systems for the U.S. government have been working in the area for years.
 BBN, famous for building the hardware for the first ARPANET experiments in the late 1960s, teamed with Boston University and Harvard to build the first quantum key distribution (QKD) testbed for DARPA, and has worked on quantum computing hardware.
 MITRE has had an effort for some years, collaborating with Princeton University.
 HRL, where the first laser was built, has a large experimental project using quantum dots, and in recent years has published results showing improvements in fabrication and fidelity for both computing and communication.